Aurore Mimosa Munyangaju

-Aurore Mimosa Munyangaju is a Rwandan businesswoman and politician who served as the Minister of Sports in Rwanda since 5 November 2019 until 2024.
+Aurore Mimosa Munyangaju is a Rwandan businesswoman and politician who served as the Minister of Sports in Rwanda from 5 November 2019 to 2024.
 As of 2024, she serves as Rwanda’s Ambassador to the Grand Duchy of Luxembourg.

 Early life and education

 Mimosa holds a certificate in dealing simulation, awarded by ACI-Australia, an affiliate of The Financial Markets Association.
 She also graduated from Maastricht School of Management, in Maastricht, the Netherlands, with a Master of Business Administration, majoring in Project Management.

 Career

-Immediately prior to her appointment as Rwanda's Minister of Sports, Mimosa was the chief executive officer of Sonarwa Life Company, a Kigali-based insurance business.
+Prior to her appointment as Rwanda's Minister of Sports, Mimosa was the chief executive officer of Sonarwa Life Company, a Kigali-based insurance business.
 Before that, she was the CEO of African Alliance Rwanda.
 African Alliance is an investment banking group operating in Africa.

 She has over a decade of experience in the banking industry especially in treasury management operations, and trade finance and institutional banking.
 She played a key role in establishing the first Securities Trading Company, as well as the first East Africa Commodity Exchange in Rwanda.